buzzkc/docker-dust-collection/README.md

 ## Node-RED Flow Management

-- You'll need to updated the basetopic variable and MQTT connection information in the imported flows.
+- You'll need to updated the basetopic variable and MQTT connection information in the imported flows, at least the MQTT Broker IP address.
-- Two configuration flows exist that import dc-config.json, one from a URL (such as github) and one from the local nodered data folder.
-Whichever you choose to use, enable the trigger and set it to update every 5 minutes or so.
+- ~~Two configuration flows exist that import dc-config.json, one from a URL (such as github) and one from the local nodered data folder.
+Whichever you choose to use, enable the trigger and set it to update every 5 minutes or so.~~
-- Updating dc-config.json can be done directly or using a visualization tool like: https://todiagram.com/editor
+- ~~Updating dc-config.json can be done directly or using a visualization tool like: https://todiagram.com/editor~~
+- Use configuration page to layout dust collection system, click Save Configuration to export configuration to NodeRed.
+The Configuration URL should just be the url for the NodeRed instance, no trailing slash: http://<NODE_RED_IP>:<NODE_RED_PORT>

 ## Notes